 Child Protection is one very important aspect of safeguarding.
 It refers to the activity which is undertaken to protect specific children who are suffering, or at risk of suffering, significant harm.
-Safeguarding, in addition to child protection, encompasses issues such as pupil health and safety, bullying/cyber-bullying, appropriate medical provision.
+Safeguarding, in addition to child protection, encompasses issues such as pupil health and safety, bullying/cyber-bullying, Safeguarding Policy Page 10 of 56 appropriate medical provision.
 These areas have specific policies and guidance which should be read in conjunction with this document.